MA Options: Applied Behavioral Analysis; Doctoral Preparation/General; Industrial/Organizational

 Although the program is based on a core set of requirements, the form of the program provides for flexibility.
 While much material is covered in regular course offerings, the Department recognizes that specialized study and the development of certain types of skills must take place on a one-to-one student-instructor basis.
 This includes research activities in the laboratory, field, or library; teaching activities; and volunteer work in community mental health agencies, government agencies, schools, and/or businesses.
 Academic credit under individualized study or fieldwork designations is available for these purposes.

 Admission as a classified graduate student in Psychology requires:

-- View catalog description or visit department web site for specific requirements.
+- Visit department web site for specific requirements.